account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 # Error after install & migrate new Laravel
 "The only supported ciphers are AES-128-CBC and AES-256-CBC with the correct key lengths. laravel 5.3

-  You need to have .env on your appication then run: => $ php artisan key:generate  +  $  php artisan confg:cache If you don't have .env copy from .env.example: =>   $ cp .env.example .env
+  You need to have .env on your appication then run: => $ php artisan key:generate  +  $  php artisan config:cache If you don't have .env copy from .env.example: =>   $ cp .env.example .env

 # If u encounter this error on hosting (after migrate to hosting) "The only supported ciphers are AES-128-CBC and AES-256-CBC with the correct key lengths =>